Junya-Tajima/DID-Lecture/README.md

 ## 📋 Covered Contents

-- **1 Introduction to DID**: I explain the basic concepts of DID in the canonical case (2 periods, one group becomes treated in the second period, the other is never treated) and the conditions that should be satisfied to identify ATT (Avearge Treatment Effect on the Treated).
+- **Introduction to DID**: I explain the basic concepts of DID in the canonical case (2 periods, one group becomes treated in the second period, the other is never treated) and the conditions that should be satisfied to identify ATT (Avearge Treatment Effect on the Treated).
-- **2 Staggered DID**: I explain the issues on DID involving staggered treatment timing and many periods and introduce alternative estimators.
+- **Staggered DID**: I explain the issues on DID involving staggered treatment timing and many periods and introduce alternative estimators.
-- **3 DID and Time-Invariant Covariates**: I explain the concepts of Conditional Parallel Trends Asuumption and present sevaral methods to conduct DID estimation including time-invariant covariates.
+- **DID and Time-Invariant Covariates**: I explain the concepts of Conditional Parallel Trends Asuumption and present sevaral methods to conduct DID estimation including time-invariant covariates.
-- **4 DID and Time-Varying Covariates**: I explain the problems in using two-way fixed effects estimator with time-varying covariates and assumptions that should be satisfied to identify ATT.
+- **DID and Time-Varying Covariates**: I explain the problems in using two-way fixed effects estimator with time-varying covariates and assumptions that should be satisfied to identify ATT.
-- **5 Syntetic DID**: I review the properties of Synthetic DID and apply this method to the actual data.
+- **SyntheticDID**: I review the properties of Synthetic DID and apply this method to the actual data.
-- **6 DID and Sensitivity Analysis**: I explain some disadvantages of conventional pre-trend tests and review some sensitivity analyses which is developed recently.
+- **DID and Sensitivity Analysis**: I explain some disadvantages of conventional pre-trend tests and review some sensitivity analyses which is developed recently.

 ---